Skip to main content

 # Recent episodes, their lessons, existing beliefs,

-# and prompts to guide the agent's own reflection
+# and prompts to guide the SI's own reflection

-# Agent reads output, does their own reasoning, then:
+# SI reads output, does their own reasoning, then:

-kernle -a claire belief add "Pattern I noticed" --confidence 0.8
+kernle -s my-project belief add "Pattern I noticed" --confidence 0.8

 Anxiety Model

 Kernle tracks “memory anxiety” — a measure of memory system health.
-This helps agents know when to save or consolidate.
+This helps SIs know when to save or promote.

 Dimensions